-To get to the bottom of this, we asked real-life teachers to weigh in with advice, insight and tips on things for parents to keep in mind when sending their children back to school after the break.
+We asked real-life teachers to weigh in with advice, insight and tips on things for parents to keep in mind when starting the new year.
+And if anybody knows what’s up — it’s our educators.

 “Don’t worry and stress over sending your little ones to school (I know as a mom we have that guilt over not being with them and having others caring for our children).
 We teachers love them like our own and can’t wait to see them in August!
 Something I ask myself daily while teaching is, ‘How would I want Lila’s (my daughter’s) teachers to treat her?'” — Erin W.